LegendDuoKeeper/Pokermon-Ext/README.md

   - Potentially rework Shaymins, Lilligant-Hisui, Cutiefly/Ribombee, and Lycanroc-Day after getting more outside feedback

-  - Pretty up descriptions on certain jokers
+  - Pretty up descriptions on various things

   - Request and/or implement a way to prevent certain jokers from being called by pokeball items (Diancie, Shaymin-Sky Forme)